All gifts of God to us were meant to be shared. Education is what makes those gifts operational.Fr. Robert Thames

 Please read the full story of this vibrant and successful mission in "Fr.
 Robert Thames: His Missionary Story."

-Sponsor the School — This program is similar to the Sponsor a Child program with the exception that no individual pictures are sent to the sponsor.
-The money you donate goes to directly fund the entire school and all the children’s needs.
+Donate to the School — The money you donate directly funds the entire school and all the children’s needs.
 On an annual basis, a packet of letters from the current senior class and several teachers will be sent to you.
-All sponsors who provide their e-mail address will receive Fr.
+All donors who provide their e-mail address will receive Fr.
 Thames’ monthly newsletter.

-An Educate the Children Bolivia sponsor is someone who has made the decision to personally invest in children in need.
-Your sponsorship enables Senora Del Carmen School to defray the cost for a child to participate in a faith-based program that offers life-changing benefits such as: Academic & Vocational Education, Social Skills Development and Sacramental Training.
+When you support Educate the Children Bolivia you personally invest in children in need.
+Your generous contributions enable Senora Del Carmen School to provide children with a faith-based program that offers life-changing benefits such as: Academic & Vocational Education, Social Skills Development and Sacramental Training.

 It's safe, secure, and it only takes a few minutes.